Gamercave/Modular-Productivity-Software/README.md

 - The Documentation

 ## The Report
-This report will contain a documentation of development including decisions made, struggles faced.
+This report will contain a documentation of development including:
+- decisions made
+- Research
+- struggles faced
+over the course of development this should allow a developer to understand the decisions ive made and why

 ## The Software
 The software by April should contain: